sheikhjunaid07/sheikhjunaid07/README.md

 A passionate **Full Stack Developer** specializing in **React.js** and **Node.js**.
 I love building interactive web apps and solving real-world problems through code 💻✨.

-When I'm not coding, you’ll find me reading and exploring something new and getting a little crazy about clean code and new tech 🤓👩‍💻🚀.
+When I'm not coding, you’ll find me reading and exploring something new and getting a little crazy about clean code and new tech 👩‍💻🚀.

-Let’s build something amazing together! 💡🔥

 ---
 ## 🛠️ Tech Stack & Tools